rdpstaff/Clustering/README.md

  The clustering result can be used by AbundanceStats (https://github.com/rdpstaff/AbundanceStats) to calculate diversity measurements.

 ### Setup
+Some commands in this tutorial depend on RDP AlignmentTools.
 See RDPTools (https://github.com/rdpstaff/RDPTools) to install.

 ### Usage